Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

-We further reexamine the case without a bound dimer in the current situation.
-The results are shown in Fig.~\ref{fig:spectra_fixSvaryV4_lam2_-0.7}, for which $\lamtwo = -0.7$ is fixed.
-In all the shown cases, there is a near-threshold broad three-body resonance.
-Both emulators and AAA with $\Im E^{tr} =3$ MeV can reproduce the resonance state, but separating the state from the DC states turns tricky.
-As discussed around Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_0}, smaller $\Im E^{tr}_\alpha$ is needed to increase the density of the DC states to sharpen the separation.
+I further reexamine the case without a bound dimer in the current situation.
+Fig.~\ref{fig:spectra_fixSvaryV4_lam2_-0.7} (and its extension in the SM~\cite{Zhang:2024gac_SM}) shows the examples with $\lamtwo = -0.7$ and varying $\lamfour$.
+For each parameter set, there is a near-threshold broad three-body resonance.
+Both emulators and AAA with $\Im E^\mathrm{tr} =3$ MeV can reproduce the resonance state, but separating the state from the DC states turns tricky.
+As discussed around Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_0}, smaller $\Im E^\mathrm{tr}_\alpha$ is needed to increase the density of the DC states to sharpen the separation.

-For each of four $\lamfour$ values, the $-\Im\resolventamp$ on the real axis has a peak feature near the three-particle threshold.
-It isn't easy to extract the resonance information based on $-\Im\resolventamp$ unless the threshold behavior can be separated from the resonance, which again asks for the high DC state density.
-However, both emulators and the AAA procedure reproduce the function on the real axis.
+As related, the peak feature of $-\Im\resolventamp$ on the real axis also sits extremely close to the three-particle threshold.
+As the result, it is difficult to extract the resonance information based on $-\Im\resolventamp$ unless the threshold behavior can be separated from the resonance.
+This again asks for the high DC state density.
+Do note that both emulators and the AAA procedure reproduce $-\Im\resolventamp$ on the real axis.

-The discretized {\BCT} from the AAA procedure is similar to that in Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_0}, but the single {\BCT} pattern from the emulators is distorted when $\Im E < -5$ MeV.
-Interestingly, it looks like a single {\BCT} started bifurcating into two around $\Im E = -5$ MeV.
+The discretized \BCT from the AAA procedure is similar to that in Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_0}, but the single \BCT pattern from the emulators is distorted when $\Im E < -5$ MeV.
+Interestingly, it looks like a single \BCT started bifurcating into two around $\Im E = -5$ MeV.
 Such distortion is not problematic for identifying narrow resonances.